sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

 1. Create the GAC.
 2. (Optional) Create unit tests for the GAC.
 3. Deploy the GAC to the respective network.
-4. Create the proposal calldata by running a script passing the p[rovider, chain , GAC address and the json destination path.
+4. Create the proposal calldata by running a script passing the provider, chain , GAC address and the json destination path.
 5. Run simulation on the seatbelt repo.
 A PR with manual configuration is required.
 6. Submit the proposal to the Governor.

 ## Proposal Creation Examples Using FPS

-We have developed an [ArbitrumProposal.sol](./ArbitrumProposal.sol) contract that extends the FPS GovernorOZProposal to showcase the FPS capabilities.
+We have developed an [ArbitrumProposal.sol](./ArbitrumProposal.sol) contract that extends the FPS GovernorOZProposal to showcase the this tool capabilities.
 FPS allows the creation of declarative proposals that undergo not only code review but also integration tests simulating the entire proposal lifecycle.
 This includes L2 submission, L1 settlement, and execution on L1 if is the case, or on